Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Phoenix (MPMM).md

 "cr": "16"
 "traits":
 - "desc": "If the phoenix dies, it explodes.
 Each creature in 60-foot-radius sphere\
-    \ centered on the phoenix must make a DC 20 Dexterity saving throw, taking 22\
+    \ centered on the phoenix must make a DC 20 Dexterity saving throw, taking dice:\
-    \ (dice: 4d10|avg (4d10)) fire damage on a failed save, or half as much damage\
+    \ 4d10|avg (4d10) fire damage on a failed save, or half as much damage on a\
-    \ on a successful one.
-The fire ignites flammable objects in the area that aren't\
+    \ successful one.
+The fire ignites flammable objects in the area that aren't being\
-    \ being worn or carried.\n\nThe explosion destroys the phoenix's body and leaves\
+    \ worn or carried.\n\nThe explosion destroys the phoenix's body and leaves behind\
-    \ behind an egg-shaped cinder, which weighs 5 pounds.
-The cinder deals 21 (dice:\
+    \ an egg-shaped cinder, which weighs 5 pounds.
+The cinder deals dice: 6d6|avg\
-    \ 6d6|avg (6d6)) fire damage to any creature that touches it, though no more\
+    \ (6d6) fire damage to any creature that touches it, though no more than once\
-    \ than once per round.
-The cinder is immune to all damage, and after dice: 1d6|avg\
+    \ per round.
+The cinder is immune to all damage, and after dice: 1d6|avg (1d6)\
-    \ (1d6) days, it hatches a new phoenix."
+    \ days, it hatches a new phoenix."
   "name": "Fiery Death and Rebirth"
 - "desc": "The phoenix can move through a space as narrow as 1 inch wide without squeezing.\n\
     \nAny creature that touches the phoenix or hits it with a melee attack while within\
-    \ 5 feet of it takes 5 (dice: 1d10|avg (1d10)) fire damage.
-In addition, the\
+    \ 5 feet of it takes dice: 1d10|avg (1d10) fire damage.
+In addition, the phoenix\
-    \ phoenix can enter a hostile creature's space and stop there.
-The first time\
+    \ can enter a hostile creature's space and stop there.
+The first time it enters\
-    \ it enters a creature's space on a turn, that creature takes 5 (dice: 1d10|avg\
+    \ a creature's space on a turn, that creature takes dice: 1d10|avg (1d10)\
-    \ (1d10)) fire damage.\n\nWith a touch, the phoenix can also ignite flammable\
+    \ fire damage.\n\nWith a touch, the phoenix can also ignite flammable objects\
-    \ objects that aren't worn or carried (no action required)."
+    \ that aren't worn or carried (no action required)."
   "name": "Fire Form"
 - "desc": "The phoenix doesn't provoke opportunity attacks when it flies out of an\
     \ enemy's reach."